reach4help/reach4help/README.md

 ### Backend

-This is the API that will manage our data for the [Web client](web-client/README.md).
+This is the layer that will manage our data for the [Web client](web-client/README.md).

 More info [here](functions/README.md)!